top of page

 Local seed companies we are working with are Gaia Organic Seeds and Greta’s Organic Gardens, both located in Ottawa.
 Companies with a wide range of organic and heirloom seeds are Vesey’s Seeds (PEI), West Coast Seeds (Vancouver, BC), Annapolis Seeds (Nova Scotia), The Incredible Seed (Nova Scotia) and W.H.
 Perron (Quebec).

-I hope you found some clarity in this post and you will be ready for seed starting in two weeks!
+We hope you found some clarity in this post and you will be ready for seed starting in two weeks!
 (Hint: Get ready with some seed-starting soil, starting trays - or recycled yogurt pots, a spray bottle, wooden tags and seeds.)

 Stay tuned and be patient with this winter weather.
 It will be spring soon.
 Promised!